ThunderE75/awesome-android/README.md

 - 🔸 Bussiness Card Scanner - 💢 [Card Reader](https://github.com/gpadmaku1/card-reader)
 - Crypto Wallet - [Cake Wallet](https://cakewallet.com/)
 - ADB Shell - [LADB](https://play.google.com/store/apps/details?id=com.draco.ladb)

+## Legend

+- ✨ It's Magical, use it.
+- 🔸 An Open Source Alternative Needed. *(if you find one, open a PR)*
+- 💢 Applications with terrible User Interface (This is my opinion)
+- ❌ I no longer use that application for either because of performance issues (clunky) or
+- (alt.
+[Stuff]()) Are the alternative i sometimes use
+- ~~Strikethrough~~ are unmaintained/outdated.